How classic car-friendly is your state?

 Road Quality Excellent 100

-Alabama makes it really easy for vintage car owners to register their vehicles.
-According to the Commissioner of Licenses in Calhoun County, Barry E. Robertson’s website, “Automobiles and trucks 35 years old and older do not require titles,” which gets you all the way back to 1984.
+Alabama makes it really easy for vintage car owners to register vehicles.
+According to the Commissioner of Licenses in Calhoun County, Barry E. Robertson’s website, “Automobiles and trucks 35 years old and older do not require titles,” which gets you all the way back to 1988 as of this year.
+If you don’t catch this in 2023, that creeps up to 1989, a boon, especially for you classic Japanese fans who may have still had to title vehicles from the 1980s.

 It has restrictions for vintage tags, but we applied half credit here because the restrictions don’t say anything about weekends and holidays only, or anything about mileage caps.
-The vehicle must be over 30 years old and “operated as a collector’s item, including participation in club activities, exhibitions, tours, parades, and not used for general transportation purposes.”
+The vehicle only has to be over 30 years old and “operated as a collector’s item, including participation in club activities, exhibitions, tours, parades, and not used for general transportation purposes.”

 It’s super cheap, too.
-The tags are only $15, and taxes—including the state tax and any county tax—is 4 percent tops.
+The tags are only fifteen bucks, and taxes – including the state tax and any county tax – are 4% at most.
 It can be lower than that depending upon the county.

-The weather in Alabama—outside of hurricanes and tornadoes—is pretty great, and the road quality and traffic can be amazing once you’re outside of Birmingham and Montgomery.
+The weather in Alabama – outside of hurricanes and tornadoes – is pretty great, averaging less than an inch a year in most parts of the state.
+The road quality and traffic can be amazing, once you’re outside of Birmingham and Montgomery.

 8. Montana